wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

-=== VidAnalytic ===
+=== Video Analytics for YouTube, Vimeo, and Dailymotion Embeds by VidAnalytic ===
 Contributors: vidanalytic
 Donate link: vidanalytic.com
-Tags: chart, dashboard, google, google analytics, graph, statistics, stats, tracking, omniture, video embed, video usage, video analytics, youtube, video views
+Tags: chart, dashboard, google, google analytics, analytics, graph, word cloud, wordcloud, statistics, stats, tracking, omniture, embed, video, youtube, vimeo, dailymotion, video embed, youtube embed, vimeo embed, dailymotion embed, youtube embedding, vimeo embedding, dailymotion embedding, video usage, youtube usage, vimeo usage, dailymotion usage, video analytics, youtube analytics, vimeo analytics, dailymotion analytics, video views, youtube views, vimeo views, dailymotion views, advanced video, advanced youtube, advanced vimeo, advanced dailymotion, youtube plugin, embed video, embed youtube, embed vimeo, embed dailymotion, entertainment, real-time analytics, realtime analytics, real time analytics, wordpress video embed, wordpress youtube embed, wordpress dailymotion embed, wordpress vimeo embed, web videos, iframe, manage youtube, manage vimeo, manage dailymotion, media, embedding, embedding youtube, video plugin, s2member
-Requires at least: 3.3
+Requires at least: 2.8
-Tested up to: 3.5.1
+Tested up to: 4.0
-Stable tag: 0.9.1
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-VidAnalytic is a free companion solution to Google Analytics for tracking embedded video usage on site.
+VidAnalytic is a free companion solution to Google Analytics for tracking embedded video usage on site for YouTube, Vimeo, and Dailymotion.

 == Description ==

-The VidAnalytic Plugin is a companion analytics suite that provides bloggers with live tracking,  insightful data, and analysis of what videos are truly consumed on their sites.
-It not only allows you to track all your embedded videos to all the pages on your site without making any changes to your template, but it also provides you with an admin dashboard login with access to detailed video statistics.
+The VidAnalytic Plugin is a video analytics suite that provides bloggers with live tracking,  insightful data, and analysis of what videos are truly consumed on their sites.
+It allows you to track all your embedded videos on all your sites' pages without making any changes to any templates or the need for special shortcodes.

+VidAnalytic also provides an admin dashboard login with access to detailed video statistics.
 The dashboard also allows for deeper analysis of metadata derived from all your user engagement.

 Read through the list of all the features below to get a feeling of what this plugin can do.
 All of the features are enabled natively.

 = Features =

+* YouTube Analytics, Vimeo Analytics, and Dailymotion Analytics all in one simple plugin
-* Automatic tracking of all embeds without having to make changes to your templates.
+* Automatic tracking of all embeds without having to make changes to your page templates.
 * Supports tracking for single domain, multiple top-level domains, and subdomains.
-* Ability to create channels to track multiple sites.
+* Create channels to track multiple sites.
-* Ability to create an single use embed for tracking on and off the Wordpress site.
 * Content Discovery tool.

 = Tracks the following =

-* Video Performance trending
+* Video trends
-* Video Play Starts
+* Play Starts
-* Video Play minutes of engagement
+* Minutes of engagement
-* Video view to 50% completion
+* Video progress and completion rates
-* Video Play Completes
 * Aggregate Video Playtime
-* Video view analysis by Geo/Country/City
-* Video view analysis by browser, OS
+* Geographic views
+* Browser, Operating system
-* Video views by embedding domain
+* Embedding domain
-* Video Views by embedding URL
+* Embedding URL

 Take metadata analysis from VidAnalytic and dive into what other videos on YouTube also matches your user’s interests.
 Program them using our quick embed tool or just grab the youtube link off of the Youtube site.

 Perfect complementary analytics platform for Google Analytics, Omniture, Urchin or any other website analytics platform.

 == Installation ==

 Upload the VidAnalytic plugin to your blog, Activate it, then enter your VidAnalytic.com channel id.

 If you don't have a VidAnalytic.com channel id, get one at <a href="http://app.vidanalytic.com/register/">VidAnalytic.com</a>